noahjahn/docker-workshop/docs/cli.md

 ## Exec

 Sometimes, you won't need to run a separate docker container for a command.
-For example; if you have an existing container running, that is executing a script that is writing files to a temporary location in the container, and you want to list the files in that temporary directory, you can do so using `docker exec`.
+For example: if you have an existing container running, that is executing a script that is writing files to a temporary location in the container, and you want to list the files in that temporary directory, you can do so using `docker exec`.

 First though, you'll need to grab the container ID.
 In a new terminal, run: